marcinzygan/React-Tenzies/README.md

 - The main idea of the game is that : Roll until all dice are the same.
 Click each die to freeze it at its current value between rolls.

+- This project is Live <a href="https://mz-react-tenzies.netlify.app">Here</a> !
+Enjoy .

 - Have a nice day 🌞